-Augustus Caesar was succeeded by his adopted son, and son-in-law, Tiberius.
-He ruled for a little more than 22 years (to his death in the year 37, around seven years after the crucifixion of Jesus).
+Augustus Caesar was succeeded by his adopted son and son-in-law, Tiberius.
+Tiberius ruled for a little more than 22 years (to his death in the year 37, around seven years after the crucifixion of Jesus).
 Tiberius was succeeded by Caligula (a nickname), the son of a granddaughter of Augustus, age 24.

 Nero was to be the last of the Julio-Claudian emperors.
-Like Caligula he wanted to rule well, but he too was ill-quipped temperamentally.
+Like Caligula he wanted to rule well, but he too was ill-equipped temperamentally.
 Like Caligula, Nero craved public adoration.
 And he was unable to bear frustrations with patience.
 His mother attempted to continue her control of him, and rumor has it that he thought that he was powerful enough to be rid of her by having her secretly murdered.
-By the year 50 – after 4.5 years of Nero's as emperor – she was dead, at the age of 43.
+By the year 50 – after 4.5 years of Nero having been emperor – she was dead, at the age of 43.
 (Conflicting stories of the assassination are described with some detail in Wikipedia.)
 Following the assassination, Nero is said to have become edgy and more defensive.
 Within a couple of years the treason trials were back.
-His wife, Octavia, grew to hate him, and he feared that she was spreading dislike of him in his household and at court.
-In the year 62 he had her changed with treason and executed.
+Nero's wife, Octavia, grew to hate him.
+Nero feared that she was spreading dislike of him in his household and at court.
+In the year 62 he had her charged with treason and executed.

-In the year 64 the Great Fire shocked the city of Rome – a tinder-box of tightly packed wooden tenement buildings.
-Christians were blamed, and executed.
-Romans are reported as believing that Nero started the fire to make space for a his new great mansion.
-Nero was unpopular, and military commanders outside Rome war aware of it.
+In the year 64, a Great Fire broke out in Rome, which was a tinder-box of tightly packed wooden tenement buildings.
+Christians were blamed and executed.
+Romans are reported as believing that Nero started the fire to make space for his new great mansion.
+Nero unpopular increased, and military commanders outside of Rome war aware of it.
 Early in the year 68, Nero ordered the execution of his military commander in Spain — Servius Galba.
 Galba and his army headed for Rome.
-Galba had more power than Nero.
-Nero couldn't muster other armies to defend his rule.
-The Senate aroused itself, declared Nero a public enemy and ordered his execution.
-Surrounded by Galba's military, Nero killed himself (June 68).
+Nero couldn't muster another army to defend his rule.
+The Senate aroused itself.
+Seeing Nero's weakness it declared Nero a public enemy and ordered his execution.
+Surrounded by Galba's military, Nero killed himself (June, 68).
 With Senate approval, Galba became emperor.
-Rule by the Julio-Claudian family had lasted 54 years – maybe something like an average length of time that a family dynasty could hold onto power.
+Rule by the Julio-Claudian family had lasted 54 years.

 As emperor, Galba tried to restore Rome's finances.
 With his frugality he alienated citizens and his soldiers.
 Galba didn't like the idea of having to bribe troops for their support.
-He announced his adoption of a son as his heir-to-be, but he failed to pay the Praetorian Guard the donation that it had come to expect for their support (more corruption that had developed in the system that Augustus Caesar had created).
-A wealthy senator, Otho, age 37, bribed the Praetorian Guard, and on 15 January 69, guardsmen assassinated Galba and his close associates.
+He announced his adoption of a son as his heir-to-be, but he failed to pay the Praetorian Guard the donation that it had come to expect for their support.
+A wealthy senator, Otho, age 37, bribed the Praetorian Guard, and on 15 January 69, guardsmen exercised what for dictatorships was a common political instrument: assassination.
+The guardsmen assassinated Galba and his close associates.
 That same day the Senate named Otho emperor.